 People have surgery for many reasons.
-Some surgeries are emergencies, while others are by choice, for conditions that are not life threatening.
-But even for those who choose to have surgery, it can be nerve-wracking when the time comes.
+Some surgeries are emergencies, while others are by choice for conditions that are not life threatening.
+But even for those who choose to have surgery, it can be nerve-wracking when the time comes and a real fear of surgery exists.

 Robert Kinkade, MD, a Banner Medical Group surgeon in San Tan Valley, Arizona, offered some advice to those facing surgery about how they can best prepare for the procedure and what they can do to calm their nerves.